The Mediator Training

-- 20-hour classroom/role play – You are prepared to use your mediation and conflict resolution skills in the workplace and community as judged appropriate to the situation.
-You will receive a certificate for completing the 20-hour training, but will not be qualified to be an MMC volunteer mediator in Magistrate Court.
+- The 30-hours classroom/role play – Prepares you to use conflict resolution skills in the workplace and community.
+You will receive a certificate for completing the 30-hours training, but will not be qualified to be a mediator.

-Disclaimer: This training is not a certification in mediation and does not provide an expectation of employment from mediation; i.e., the certificate is not a license to practice mediation.
+Disclaimer: This training is not a certification in mediation and does not provide an expectation of employment from mediation.

 MMC mediators meet eligibility requirements for the type of mediation they provide.
-Civil Mediators are prepared to provide volunteer mediation in civil court, i. e., Magistrate Court, after they complete the MMC Introduction to Mediation 40-hour training.
-As part of their training, mediators are required to complete a 20-hour classroom segment and a 20-hour field experience observing and co-mediating with experienced mediators in Magistrate Court.
-Once receiving a certificate, MMC civil mediators may work individually or in pairs.
+Civil Mediators provide mediation in civil court, i. e., Magistrate Court, community, employee, landlord-tenant, and other disputes, after they complete the MMC Introduction to Mediation 40-hour training.

 MMC mediators enjoy the satisfaction of guiding parties in conflict to a mutually agreed-upon solution.
-They are passionate about mediation and seek opportunities to help individuals, families, and the community as a whole through mediation.
+They are passionate about mediation and seek opportunities to help individuals, families, and the community.